anujkulkarni123/New-Wecca/README2.md

 # Wecca Updates
-This project has been taken over by Anuj Kulkarni and Ethan Brodnar.
+This project has been taken over by Anuj Kulkarni and Ethan Bodnar